 Companion of my later life.

 William Griffiths Reese, Welsh pioneer, died on October 13, 1938 at the age of 81.
 He had been a life-long school teacher and farmer.
 William kept a journal most of his life.
 While he was in Australia he sent letters to the Logan Herald that were published on a bi-monthly basis, providing a fascinating look at the Antipodes through the eyes of a rural Utahn.
-I am working on a book that will contain all those letters, with an introduction, an epilogue, and many footnotes and pictures.
+(In 2014 I published a book titled News From the Antipodes: The Australian Letters of William Griffiths Reese.
+It contains all those letters, with an introduction, an epilogue, and many footnotes and pictures.
+It can be obtained from Amazon.com at this link.)

 My mother was twenty-one when William passed away.
 She remembered him as being sometimes stern, though never unkind.
 He prided himself on using correct grammar and punctuation.